appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-management/update-appsmith.md

 ## Troubleshooting

-If you see deployment errors, you can rollback to a previous version to fix the issue.
+If you see deployment errors, you can roll back to a previous version to fix the issue.
 For more information, see [Restore Appsmith instance](/getting-started/setup/instance-management/appsmithctl#restore-appsmith-instance).

 If you continue to face issues, contact the [support team](mailto:support@appsmith.com).